EmilHvitfeldt/paletteer/tests/testthat/_snaps/paletteer_dynamic.md

       paletteer_dynamic("ggthemes_solarized::green", 100)
     Condition
       Error in `paletteer_dynamic()`:
       !
-Number of requested colors greater than this palette can offer which is 8.
+Number of requested colors (100) greater than this palette can offer (8).

 # direction works correctly in paletteer_dynamic